Turkana County: History

-Four sites of Stone Age cultures are situated upon tributaries along the west side of Lake Turkana in West Turkana; at Lokalalei, Kokiselei and Nadungu, and became of interest to archaeology beginning sometime during 1988.
+Four sites of Stone Age cultures are situated on tributaries along the west side of Lake Turkana in West Turkana at Lokalalei, Kokiselei and Nadungu.
+They have been of interest to archaeologists since 1988.

 The earliest late Stone Age industries in prehistory were found in Turkana, at the site of Lomekwi, and date to 3,300,000 years.
-At the archaeological site of Nataruk, in Southwest Turkana, scientists have discovered the oldest evidence of inter-group conflict in the past, establishing that warfare occurred between groups of hunter-gatherers.
+At the archaeological site of Nataruk, in southwest Turkana, scientists have discovered the oldest evidence of inter-group conflict in the past, establishing that warfare occurred between groups of hunter-gatherers.

 From 1900 until 1926, the British colonial administration in Kenya gradually established control over the Turkana people. and by 1926, the Turkana people were fully under the control of the British colonial administration, who subsequently forcibly restricted their movements to the Turkana region.

-In 1958, the district experienced an influx of a number of people classified as belonging to the Turkana people.
+In 1958, the district experienced an influx of people classified as belonging to the Turkana group.
 These had been expelled from the Kenyan town of Isiolo, and forcibly relocated to the Turkana district by the colonial administration.

 The district maintained an all but complete isolation until 1976 when road-blocks leading to the district were lifted by the Kenyan government.
+It is still considered to be a "remote part" of the country.

-In 2000, the people in the north of the county were reported as being harassed by marauding Ethiopians, and were consequently forced to relocate in southern areas.
+In 2000, the people in the north of the county were reported as being harassed by marauding Ethiopians, and were consequently forced to relocate to southern areas.